2018–19 Vanderbilt Commodores women's basketball team

-The 2018–19 Vanderbilt Commodores women's basketball team represents Vanderbilt University in the 2018–19 NCAA Division I women's basketball season.
-The Commodores, led by third-year head coach Stephanie White, play their home games at Memorial Gymnasium and were members of the Southeastern Conference.
+The 2018–19 Vanderbilt Commodores women's basketball team represented Vanderbilt University in the 2018–19 NCAA Division I women's basketball season.
+The Commodores, led by third-year head coach Stephanie White, played their home games at Memorial Gymnasium and were members of the Southeastern Conference.
 They finished the season 7–23, 2–14 in SEC play to finish in last place.
 They lost in the first round of the SEC women's tournament to Alabama.

 Previous season

 They finished the 2017–18 season 7–24, 3–13 in SEC play to finish in a three-way tie for 11th place.
 They lost in the first round of the SEC women's tournament to Arkansas.